Kozea/WeasyPrint/docs/features.rst

 WeasyPrint can use any font that Pango can find installed on the system.
 Fonts are automatically embedded in PDF files.

-On Windows and MacOS X, Pango uses the native font-managing libraries.
+On Windows and macOS, Pango uses the native font-managing libraries.
 You can use the tools provided by your OS to know which fonts are available.
 WeasyPrint should support any font format that's supported by the operating system.